gspetro-NOAA/global-workflow-cloud/docs/source/noaa_csp.rst

 .. image:: _static/noaacsp_login_1.png

+Fill the ``Username / Email`` box with your own usernam or NOAA-email.
 Note that the ``Username or email`` query is case-sensitive.
-The user will then be prompted for their respective RSA token key using the same application use for the other RDHPCS machines (i.e., Hera, Jet, etc.,).
+And then the respective RSA token key using the same application used for the other RDHPCS machines (i.e., Hera, Jet, etc.,).

 .. image:: _static/noaacsp_login_2.png